Social Studies Department

 AP United States History – #H34A/B 1 Credit Level 4 NCAA

 In a College Board designed and approved curriculum students will learn how to use the AP Historical Thinking Skills and the AP Connecting Themes Students will work on AP Exam strategies in preparation to take the AP exam for potential college credit.
-Student’s will seek to understand the nine periods of United States history from pre-contact America to the modern era.
+Students will seek to understand the nine periods of United States history from pre-contact America to the modern era.
 As a Graduation requirement, students will write the Junior Research Paper during this course.
 Requirements for placement: Junior status: minimum overall average of 90% in all classes and signature of your second term World Cultures teacher.

 Honors United States History – #H33A/B 1 Credit Level 3 NCAA

-States from the Colonial Period to the 1960’s with an emphasis on the social, political, and economic factors that have shaped the nation.
+The Honors Level American History program is designed to help students develop historical thinking skills such as: depth of knowledge, analysis, evaluation, and critical thinking.
+The goal of the course is to build upon students' understanding of U.S. history and develop an appreciation of why history matters and how it affects us today.
+The focus of the course's thematic approach will include the study of the United States from the Colonial Period to the 1960s with an emphasis on the social, political, and economic factors that have shaped the nation.
 As a Graduation requirement, students will write the Junior Research Paper during this course.
 Requirements for placement: Junior status: minimum overall average of 85% in all classes and signature of your second term World Cultures teacher.

 United States History – #H32A/B 1 Credit Level 2 NCAA